 - Identify and deal with all leaks – Depending on the cause, the source of the flood needs to be identified and closed.
 This may require a professional company who can employ a variety of techniques to locate and repair leaks.

-- Extract water – Secondary damage caused by excess water can cause structural damage as well as health hazards.
+- Flood Water Extraction – Secondary damage caused by excess water can cause structural damage as well as health hazards.
 Mould and other and microbial growth will quickly begin to infiltrate the environment if any moisture remains undetected.
 If you are pumping water into rivers, boreholes, ditches or watercourses you will need to seek permission from your local environment office.

 - Ventilate property – this stage is vital but ensure site security is not compromised.